Josephine Lucchese

 Josephine Lucchese (July 24, 1893 – September 10, 1974) was an American operatic soprano who had an active international singing career during the 1920s and 1930s.
 A skilled coloratura soprano, she was particularly admired for her portrayals of Rosina in The Barber of Seville, Violetta in La traviata, and the title role in Lucia di Lammermoor.
 She began her opera career in 1920 with the San Carlo Opera Company; a touring opera company in the United States.
-She was a resident artist with the Philadelphia Grand Opera Company from 1929-1932, and was a principal artist with the Dutch National Opera during the 1930s.
+She was a resident artist with the Philadelphia Grand Opera Company from 1929 to 1932, and was a principal artist with the Dutch National Opera during the 1930s.
 She also appeared as a guest artist with American and European opera houses during her career.

 Early life

-Josephine Lucchese was born on July 24, 1893 in San Antonio, Texas.
+Josephine Lucchese was born on July 24, 1893, in San Antonio, Texas.
 Her father, Sam Lucchese, was an Italian-born immigrant who founded the Lucchese Boot Company.
 In her youth she learned how to play the mandolin and the piano, and studied singing with Virginia Colombati.
 She was educated at the Main Avenue High School in San Antonio.